Advice on housing insecurity and accommodation situations

 Social housing (also known as council housing or housing association housing) refers to homes that are owned by the council or housing associations.
 Priority is given to those who are deemed to be most in need.
 Members of the Armed Forces community who have previously served may be recognised as being in a priority-needs group.

-For more information about local councils' housing priorities as well as what legal obligations local councils have when it comes to housing for certain Armed Forces applicants – please visit our social housing page.
+Visit our information page on Social housing for more information about local councils' housing priorities as well as what legal obligations local councils have when it comes to housing for certain Armed Forces applicants.

 Accommodation rights